DenisSerbin/AWS-ML-Engineer-Course-CapstoneProject/README.md

 ### Training set for the reranker

 For every topic in the `train_topics.csv` list, we label its neighboring content items with either 0, or 1, based on the known correlation with the topic.
 The result is a training dataset (`sup_train.csv`) for the reranker model - this is the output of the retriever.

+## Reranker

+A reranker is a model that filters the output of the retriver.
+For every pair (topic, content item), the reranker predicts if the corresponding topic title and content item title are related (outputs 1), or not related (outputs 0).

+### Classifier

+We construct a custom classification (0 or 1) model based on **'paraphrase-multilingual-mpnet-base-v2'** from **'HuggingFace Library'** and train it on the `sup_train.csv` dataset.

+### Trimming of the retriever output

+Using the trained reranker model we drop irrelevant content items that were originally output by the retriver.

+## Testing

+We test the reranker model on the dataset `test_topics.csv` usng the F2 metric.